SemmyK/recipe-collection/README.md

 To install node modules in the directory

-2. In same terminal run:
+2. In the same terminal run:

 ### `json-server --watch ./data/db.json`